-Golfing and back pain seem to go hand-in-hand.
-Most golfers eventually experience back pain in one form or another: some reports say that as many as 80% of amateur golfers injure their backs at some point.
-Yet many continue to play despite their pain, worsening their conditions.
+Golfing and back pain can very often be related.
+Most golfers eventually experience back pain in one form or another, yet many continue to play despite their pain, possibly worsening their conditions.

-Swinging a golf club requires a smooth, repetitive motion, involving many different muscle groups in your neck, back, arms, and legs.
+Swinging a golf club requires a smooth, repetitive motion involving many different muscle groups in your neck, back, arms and legs.
 The motion must be performed extremely fast in order to be effective.
-This fast, repetitive motion can do a real number on your upper and lower back muscles in particular, which may not be strong enough to handle the strain put on them.
+This fast, repetitive motion puts tremendous stress on your upper and lower back muscles in particular, which may not be strong enough to handle the strain put on them.

-Golfers tend to be very dedicated to their sport, which is another contributing factor to the prevalence of back pain in golf.
-Excessive playing, especially for beginners, can lead to overuse injuries.
-Finally, while anyone who experiences back pain from any activity should stop and rest immediately, many avid golfers refuse to stop playing when injured.
-Continuing to play in pain can prevent an injury from healing, or can even make it worse.
+Like other athletes, golfers tend to be very dedicated to their sport.
+Excessive playing and improper technique can lead to injuries.
+Anyone who experiences back pain from any activity should stop and rest immediately because continuing to play in pain can potentially worsen an injury or spine condition.

-- Condition Your Body – Conditioning exercises that strengthen your core (the muscles in your back, abdomen, pelvis, and buttocks) can go a long way towards preventing injuries.
+- Condition your body.
+Conditioning exercises that strengthen your core muscles can go a long way toward preventing injuries.
 Try to focus on exercises that incorporate rotation to prepare your body for the torque experienced while swinging a golf club.

-- Rest – This is an important part of keeping a healthy back that many golfers ignore.
+- Rest.
+This is an important part of keeping a healthy back.
 Swinging a golf club is not a movement that is natural to your body.
-Therefore, if you continue to play day after day, you are forcing your body to put up with strain that it wasn’t designed to handle.
-Give yourself some time to recover between games.
-Most importantly, if you do feel neck or back pain, stop playing until you can talk to your doctor and rule out a serious injury.
+Therefore, if you continue to play day after day, you are forcing your body to endure strain that it wasn’t designed to handle.
+Give yourself some time to recover between rounds.
+Most importantly, if you do feel back pain, stop playing until you can talk to your doctor for diagnosis and treatment.